This page contains affiliate links. Please read our disclosure for more info.

 See our Dos and Don’ts of Eating in Italy for what to expect from courses, cover charges, etc.

-Here are the Rapallo restaurants we recommend:
+Here are the Rapallo restaurants and bars we recommend:

 Enoteca il Castello and Sole Bar